ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter26.md

 Lán WàngJī said, “Wèi Yīng, do you remember what you said back then when we were in Xuanwu Cave*: ‘It’s not a big deal for a man to have injuries that leave scars.’”

-<small>*Under the domination of Wēn sect, Lán WàngJī and Wèi WúXiàn found themselves trapped in that cave.</small>
+<small>*Under the domination of the Wēn sect, Lán WàngJī and Wèi WúXiàn found themselves trapped in that cave.</small>

 Sceptical, Wèi WúXiàn asked.
 “Did I say that?”